dannynelson/guitar-quest/README.md

 - invalid credentials does not show an error.
 - add access control to endpoints to make sure random people wont finish pieces by editing json

-- sendgrid - email verification and automatic email communication when pieces reviewed, skype lessons requested, skype lessons approved, etc. (or is there a better solution)
 - stripe integration for subscriptions, and automatic billing x flesh out user page to allow changing password, show a summary of current level, and all accomplishments
 - footer with copyright? other random things?
 - recruit previous students to try the app (especially mitch)
-- add a quest for completing easier pieces (add this later)
-- fix login form on initial page so that offset does not look horrible on smaller screens
-- add a banner image and copy to landing page

 Later release
 ------------------------------------